 Search Engine Optimaizaiton (SEO)

-In simple terms, SEO is all about optimizing your website and content to rank higher in search results.
+In simple terms, SEO is all about optimising your website and content to rank higher in search results.

 Some of the KPIs of SEO are as follows: